 E..
 He chooses and commissions missionary-apostles.

 Barnabas, Simeon, Lucius, Manaen, and Saul were praying for direction and just seeking God’s face.
 The Spirit finally spoke to them, to send Barnabas and Saul for their first missionary journey (Acts 13:2-4).
 Expect the Spirit to speak to you, too, but please be warned of directional prophecies that come out of “left field.”
 Rather, they should confirm what God has already put on your heart.
-But if they do seem to come out of “left field,” then put them on the shelf and let God fulfill them.
+But if they do seem to come out of “left field,” then put them on the shelf and let God fulfill them, if they came from him.

 F..
 He directs the missionary endeavors and projects and direction.